 Formerly called as Peached-faced Lovebird, this bird is easily identifiable because of its rose to peach-colored face (hence the name).
 Overall, they have a green plumage with tinges of blue on their backs.

-Diet: Like any other lovebirds, the Rosy-faced Lovebird normally feeds on small fruits and small seeds of plants, seed pods, and cactus fruits.
+Diet: Like any other lovebird, the Rosy-faced Lovebird normally feeds on small fruits and small seeds of plants, seed pods, and cactus fruits.

-Geographical Distribution: This bird is endemic to the arid wooden country in southwestern Africa such as in Angola, Namibia, Northern Cape Province, and others.
+Geographical Distribution: This bird is endemic to the arid wooden country in southwestern Africa, such as Angola, Namibia, Northern Cape Province, and others.

-Adaptations: The Rosy-faced Lovebird is highly adapted to the life in the desert.
+Adaptations: The Rosy-faced Lovebird is highly adapted to life in the desert.
 But despite being common in dry regions, this bird is highly dependent on areas near water sources.
-In fact, it may exhibit nomadic tendencies when the supply of water is little or not available.
+It may exhibit nomadic tendencies when the water supply is little or unavailable.

 10. Pin-tailed Sandgrouse (Pterocles alchata)

 Male Pin-tailed Sandgrouses have a colorful plumage consisting of a yellowish face, neck, and upper chest, and golden spots on the shoulders and back.
 On the other hand, females are less colorful, having a whitish chin and grayish wings with black patches.

 Diet: The diet of this bird species mainly consists of small seeds such as legumes and grains.
 Aside from that, they also feed on small plant parts like leaves, green shoots, and flowers.

 Geographical Distribution: These desert birds are mostly found in the arid to semi-arid regions of northwestern Africa, North Africa, the Middle East, southeastern Turkey, and some parts of Europe.

 Adaptations: The Pin-tailed Sandgrouse is highly adapted to life in very arid areas because of their dense plumage.
 Interestingly, those feathers give them enough insolation against the warm weather.